Skip to content

 ISO as a tool for TQM

-ISO can be considered as a tool to implement TQM, and also has some requirements like strict documentation for audit purposes.
+ISO is a tool to implement TQM, not a substitute for it.
+It carries some requirements of its own, including strict documentation for audit purposes.

 ISO requires: